 This step will largely depend on if you are employed or self-employed.

-Employed: The first few months that you work you should take every opportunity to progress, learn and grow within your role.
-Take this opportunity to start building your skills up - many companies and agencies will pay for on-the-job training so take advantage of this and build your skills.
-This will also allow you to learn real-life on-the-job training which will benefit you throughout your career.
+Employed: The first few months that you work, you should take every opportunity to progress, learn and grow within your role.
+Take this time to start building your skills up - many companies and agencies will pay for on-the-job training, so take advantage of this and build your skills.

-Self-Employed: Firstly, there are all the legalities which must be dealt with when setting up your own business, this includes all the relevant paperwork including tax and insurance.
-Information about being self-employed can be found here .
-After you have set up your business you must market your services (this may include building your own website, placing ads in the local paper or setting up a Facebook business page etc.) and you must work on growing your client base.
+Self-Employed: Firstly, there are all the legalities that must be dealt with when setting up your own business; this includes all the relevant paperwork, including tax and insurance.
+Information about being self-employed can be found here.
+After you have set up your business, you must market your services and work on growing your client base.

 Step 8: Reap The Rewards

-Aside from the obvious attractive pay-packet, there are other less obvious perks to life as a Web Developer.
-Flexibility is a big perk to being a Web Developer - not all web developers work in a office, all you need is a computer and you’re good to go.
+Aside from the obvious attractive pay packet, there are other less obvious perks to life as a Web Developer.
+Flexibility is a big perk - not all Web Developers work in an office, all you need is a computer, and you’re good to go.

-In addition, if you’re the sort of person who thrives on the acquisition of new knowledge and are hungry to learn then this career path is an excellent choice with opportunities to learn and develop around every corner.
+Also, if you’re the sort of person who thrives on the acquisition of new knowledge, then this career path is an excellent choice with opportunities to learn and develop around every corner.

 Step 9: Continue To Learn

-As the IT and tech industries continue to evolve alongside technology continuing to learn once in work is important.
-Additional courses to stay up to date with any advances in the industry are recommended and as aforementioned, if you work within a business this training will often be funded by your employer.
+As the IT and tech industries continue to evolve alongside technology, continuing to learn once in work is important.
+Additional courses allow you to keep updated with any advances in the industry are recommended, and as aforementioned, if you work within a business, this training will often be funded by your employer.